ataylor89/class/README.md

 I wrote the following program to calculate the sine of an angle x.

 It turns out we don't need a thousand terms, or even a hundred terms.
-I think that five terms is sufficient.
+I think that six terms is sufficient.

 (For calculating Pi I often use a thousand terms or ten thousand terms.
 For sine it's different.)

 Here's the code to the program.

     import math
-    n = 5
+    n = 6

     def sin(x):
         lb = 0